terryluzijian/BA-BT3103/api/README.md

 The API response seems to spatially cover a fairly small range.

 ### Ofo
-For Ofo, a much more header content with more detailed parameters should be passed to the call using 'POST' request.
+For Ofo, a much more header content with more detailed parameters should be passed to the call using *POST* request.
 One should create a session to fetch the response:

 ```python
 import requests